-University employees may have the ability to access the University’s information systems from computing devices and locations other than their regular workspace or outside the University’s network.
+University employees may have the need to access the University’s information systems from computing devices and locations other than their regular workspace or outside the University’s network.
 Remote access puts systems at higher risk of attacks and unauthorized access, which represents a higher risk to the confidentiality, integrity, and availability of University information.
-The University does not have control over the remote connection or the devices; therefore, additional precautions should be taken by employees when working remotely.
+Additional precautions should be taken by employees when working remotely.

 If you access University information systems remotely, the Office of the Chief Information Security Officer (CISO) encourages you to consider the following:

-- Don’t share passwords used to access University information,
+- Don’t share passwords used to access University information and systems.

 - If a device containing University information is lost, stolen, or compromised report the incident to the appropriate delegated authority.